Bacteria have survived billions of years growing everywhere on Earth despite being single-celled organisms.

 c) Transduction

-- Here, the genetic material from one bacteria is transferred to another with the help of a bacteriophage.
+- Here, the genetic material from one bacteria is transferred to another with the help of a bacteriophage virus.

-- Bacteriophages are viruses that use bacterial genetic machinery to synthesize their own genetic material.
+- Bacteriophage viruses use bacterial genetic machinery to synthesize their genetic material and multiply in numbers.

 Ex: in Salmonella Typhi bacteria.

-- Because of the above reproduction methods, anti-biotics can kill disease-causing bacteria.
+- Because of the above reproduction methods, antibiotics get a window of chance to kill disease-causing bacteria.

-These anti-biotics intervene in some parts of the reproductive cycle and arrest their growth and multiplication.
+- These antibiotics intervene in some parts of the cell cycle or reproductive cycle and inhibit their growth and multiplication.

 Good details